-Sundance 2018 Review: Search is an Innovative and Intense Roller Coaster Ride
+Sundance 2018 Review: Searching is an Innovative and Intense Roller Coaster Ride

 Debra Messing, who is best known for her role as Grace Adler on Will & Grace, is simply fantastic as Detective Rosemary Vick.
 Over the years, Messing has starred in various films and television shows but her role as Detective Vick is her finest performance yet.
 Detective Vick is a woman who isn’t afraid to take charge of the situation and Messing completely embraces it.
 You can’t look away whenever she is on screen as her performance demands attention and respect.
 She really nails it with this performance.